KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/3-service.md

+---
+id: service
+---

 # Expose Service

-You can determine how to expose your service in the `AppConfiguration` model via the `ports` field (under the `workload` schemas).
+You can determine how to expose your service in the `AppConfiguration` model via the `ports` field (under the `network` accessory).
 The `ports` field defines a list of all the `Port`s you want to expose for the application (and their corresponding listening ports on the container, if they don't match the service ports), so that it can be consumed by other applications.

 Unless explicitly defined, each of the ports exposed is by default exposed privately as a `ClusterIP` type service.
-You can expose a port publicly by specifying the `exposeInternet` field in the `Port` schema.
+You can expose a port publicly by specifying the `public` field in the `Port` schema.
 At the moment, the implementation for publicly access is done via Load Balancer type service backed by cloud providers.
 Ingress will be supported in a future version of kusion.

 For the `Port` schema reference, please see [here](../../reference/modules/developer-schemas/workload/service#schema-port) for more details.